Delta-function-potential junctions with quasiparticles occupying tilted bands with quadratic-in-momentum dispersion: 2D QBCP

-Due to the imaginary solutions, in addition to the propagating plane-waves, there exist evanescent waves~\cite{banerjee, deng2020, ips-aritra, ips-abs-semid} characterizing exponentially decaying amplitudes (as solutions with exponentially increasing amplitudes are physically inadmissible).
+Due to the imaginary solutions, in addition to the propagating plane waves, there exist evanescent waves~\cite{banerjee, deng2020, ips-aritra, soori, ips-abs-semid} characterizing exponentially decaying amplitudes (since solutions with exponentially increasing amplitudes are physically inadmissible).

-We follow usual procedure of matching the piecewise-continuous regions (see, e.g., Refs.~\cite{salehi,beenakker}) to compute the reflection and transport coefficients.
+We follow the usual procedure of matching the piecewise-continuous regions (see, for example, Refs.~\cite{salehi,beenakker}) to compute the reflection and transport coefficients.
 Here, we consider the transport of positive energy states (i.e., $\Psi_+$) corresponding to electron-like particles.
 The transport of hole-like excitations (i.e., $\Psi_-$) will be similar.
 Hence, the Fermi level outside the potential barrier is adjusted to the value $E $ (with $E>0$).
 A mode $\sim \Psi_{k_y} (x) \, e^{i \,k_y \,y}$ is constructed in a piecewise fashion as

 where